YonatanBest/Agri-Smart/Readme.md

 ## 🚀 Further technical development/scale (already started)

 We tried to implement a user-friendly approach for farmers to input their land boundaries.
 This is a **GPS-based land mapping feature** that uses the phone's sensors to automatically trace the farmland perimeter, area and location.
 So no need for map drawing on the phone.
 But we faced a time shortage for the integration of the system to the current project.
 So we have a plan to continue in the integration of this important feature, but it is still accessible for testing in the `location_setter` branch in the github.
+(Screenshot of the implementation test is available.)

 - **Include SMS and USSD methods** to deliver data to farmers who do not have access to the internet or do not use a smartphone.
 - We planned to design **Symbolic AI** – so that our app would provide real accurate data.
 Since AI models are generic and sensitive to error margin